Peachypie98/graduation-project/README.md

     <img width="32%" img src="Results/4.png", height = "300", width = "300">
     <img width="32%" img src="Results/5.png", height = "300", width = "300">
 </p>
-We want only to extract the sprout from the picture and we find and calculate the circle's radius that encloses the whole sprout.
+We want to extract the sprout from the picture and determine circle's radius that encloses the whole sprout.
+We are able to do this by calculating the pixel starting from the center.

 ### Rod
 <div align="center"><img src="Results/rod_formula.png" height = "300", width = "300"></div>